 Add On These Fun Science Labs

-Here are some more hands-on learning activities that would be wonderful additions to include with these animal cell coloring sheets!
+Here are some more hands-on learning biology activities that would be fantastic additions to include with these animal cell coloring sheets!

 Strawberry DNA Extraction

 See DNA up close with this fun DNA extraction lab.
-Get the strawberry DNA strands to release from their cells and bind together into a format that’s visible with the naked eye.
+Get the strawberry DNA strands to release from their cells and bind together into a format that’s visible to the naked eye.

 BONUS: DNA Coloring Worksheet